RobotNerd/prose-english-format/README.md

 ### Grammar

 Prose documents are structured as a series of paragraphs.
-The rules below describe the rules prose uses to recognize the language structure.
+The rules below describe how prose expects the writing to be structured.

 - Paragraphs are separated by a blank line(s).
 - Paragraphs should be left-justified, i.e. no whitespace at the beginning of the line.
 - An indented paragraph acts as a block-quotation.
 - Dialogue is placed in double quotes `"`.
-  - The first double quote starts a dialogue block.
   - A closing double quote closes the dialogue block.
   - If no closing quote is found, the dialogue block ends at a blank line.
 - Text placed between a pair of `*` characters is *italicized*.
-  - Italics ends at the second `*`.
+  - The italicized block ends at the second `*`.
   - If no closing `*` is found, the italicized block ends at the next blank line.
 - Text placed between pairs of double underscores `__` is __bold__.